cccbauer/MURFI-user-manual/rt-PsychoPy/README.md

 ### get the rt-PyProject

-download or clone this folder to get the scripts
+download or clone the current folder to get the scripts

 ### Running a real-time Neurofeedback Simulation